What Is a Dental Prosthesis? A Modern Guide

 One of the most persistent complaints from patients is a prosthesis that doesn't fit securely.
 Over time, natural changes in the gums and jawbone can cause even a well-made conventional denture to lose its fit and begin to slip.
 This instability not only makes eating and speaking difficult but can also erode patient confidence.
 Digital prostheses, created from precise intraoral scans, solve this problem at its source.
 The digital impression captures the patient's anatomy with incredible accuracy, allowing for a prosthesis that fits perfectly from day one.
 This precision-fit minimizes the need for extensive adjustments and relines, providing immediate stability and giving your patients the secure feel they need to go about their lives confidently.

-Improving Patient Comfort
+Putting Patient Comfort First

 A poor fit almost always leads to discomfort.
 Patients often experience sore spots, gum irritation, and general mouth pain when a prosthesis rubs or applies uneven pressure.
 These common denture problems can significantly impact a patient's quality of life and require frequent, time-consuming office visits for adjustments.
 Digital manufacturing eliminates the guesswork that can lead to these high spots and pressure points.
 Milled from a single, solid block of material, monolithic prostheses have a flawless, uniform surface that is gentle on soft tissues.
 This superior fit and smooth finish drastically reduce irritation, providing a level of comfort that traditional methods struggle to match and keeping your patients happy and pain-free.